Sepjaa/joker/README.md

 Also, the dataset is scraped from internet and not sanitized in any way.
 This biases the model to be a casually racist potty mouth.

 The dataset also contains duplicates, which shows in the outputs.
 For example, jokes starting with "Knock" seem to always produce the same "Not Sally" -joke (see appendix [2]), which is highly prevalent in the dataset.
-Also, "Why did " will instantly lead to chickens crossing the road (see [1]).
+Also, "Why did" will instantly lead to chickens crossing the road (see [1]).

 ## What next?